adrianandrei-ca/pgunit/README.md

 ## Examples

-Test case that checks if the an application user is created by a stored procedure
+Test case that checks if an application user is created by a stored procedure
 - the user id is returned if user id 1 is a parent
 - the id is larger than a thresold
 ```sql